trinhtuanvubk/OCR-Vietnamese-Text-Generator/README.md

     - `--output_dir`: Output directory
     - `--font_dir`: Select the fonts coresponding to the `--language`
     - `--input_file`: Select text file as source for the text
-    - `--background`: Define what kind of background to use.
-0: Gaussian Noise, 1: Plain white, 2: Quasicrystal, 3: Image
+    - `--background`: Select background - 0: Gaussian Noise, 1: Plain white, 2: Quasicrystal, 3: Image
     - `--image_dir`: Define an image directory to use when `--background` is set to 3
     - `--margin`: Define the margins around the text when rendered.
 In pixels
     - `--blur`: Apply gaussian blur to the resulting sample.
 Should be an integer defining the blur radius